How to Create Healthy Habits to Lose Weight | For Mums

 As a tired mum, you can’t deny yourself treats completely.
 So, yes, chocolate and lollies should be limited when trying to lose weight, but it’s okay to treat yourself now and then.
 Try to stick to the 90/10 rule; healthy foods 90% of the time and allow 10% to treat yourself.

-In Shape Mummy's Chocolate Brownie Breastfeeding Boost Bar is a great guilt-free treat to satisfy chocolate cravings.
+If you do suffer from chocolate cravings, the In Shape Mummy's Chocolate Brownie Breastfeeding Boost Bar is a great guilt-free treat to satisfy chocolate cravings.

 4. Exercise

 If you’re looking to start an exercise regime in the postpartum period, we advise taking it slow but be consistent.
 Walking around the block every day is a great way to initiate a healthy exercise habit.
-You can take your bub in the pram or carrier or go on your own when a partner is there to look after your bub.
+You can take your bub in the pram or carrier.
+Or go on your own when a partner is there to look after your bub.
 It’s a great way to clear your mind and do something just for you.

 As your fitness and recovery accelerate, you can increase the intensity of your walk or start to incorporate other exercises into your daily routine.
 Mum’s and bubs classes are great for women who find it difficult to exercise because you can take your little one with you.

-How to Make a Healthy Habit Stick
+5. How to Make a Healthy Habit Stick

 Creating a habit is all about consistency and achievability.
 There’s no point in developing a healthy habit that will cause you stress and make you feel guilty if you don’t achieve it.
 Instead, we recommend starting small, celebrating your success, and not sweating the failures too much.
-Try to commit to 30 days initially and reward yourself when you get there.
-After the first 30 days, you can build on your healthy habits, and they’ll become second nature before you know it.